lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

     app: kibana
 ```

-### Adding LetsEncrypt
+### Adding Let's Encrypt

-Fortunately for us, integrating LetsEncrypt with Kubernetes via the Nginx Ingress
+Fortunately for us, integrating Let's Encrypt with Kubernetes via the Nginx Ingress
 Controller is easy, thanks to the fantastic <a rel="nofollow" href="https://github.com/jetstack/kube-lego">kube-lego</a> which automatically provisions
 SSL certificates for Kubernetes `Ingress` Resources with the addition of a few
 simple annotations.

 After setting up the appropriate service and deployment for Kibana, simply
-creating an `Ingress` resource results in the Nginx being set up and a LetsEncrypt
+creating an `Ingress` resource results in the Nginx being set up and a Let's Encrypt
 certificate provisioned for the domain.

 ```yml